 Wolfgang Amadeus MozartWolfgang Amadeus Mozart, a guide for radio announcers, strongly recommends for letter ''z'' (thus ), but otherwise considers English-like pronunciation fully acceptable.
 The German one is .}} (27 January 17565 December 1791), baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical period.

-He composed more than 600 works, many of which are acknowledged as pinnacles of symphonic, concertante, chamber, operatic, and choral music.
-He is considered among the greatest classical composers of all time, and his influence on Western music is profound.
-Ludwig van Beethoven composed his early works in the shadow of Mozart, and Joseph Haydn wrote: "posterity will not see such a talent again in 100 years".
+Despite his early death, his rapid pace of composition resulted in more than 600 works of virtually every genre of his time.
+Many of these compositions are acknowledged as pinnacles of the symphonic, concertante, chamber, operatic, and choral repertoire.
+He is considered among the greatest classical composers of all time, and his influence on Western music is profound, particularly on Ludwig van Beethoven.
+His elder colleague Joseph Haydn wrote: "posterity will not see such a talent again in 100 years".
 Provided by Wikipedia